charleslbryant/hello-react-and-typescript/README.md

 This will install the required npm packages, TypeScript definition manager and TypeScript Typings.

+There is an issue with the gulp package reference and I don't want to rebuild the repo to fix the tags.
+If you have errors related to Issue [#1](https://github.com/charleslbryant/hello-react-and-typescript/issues/1), run this command

+`npm install -g "gulpjs/gulp-cli#4.0"`

 ##Development Run

 To run the project in browser with automatic reloads on file changes, open a console at the root path of the repo and run